aarreza/hyperskill/README.md

 # Hyperskill Repo
-This GitHub repo is a compilation of my completed Python projects.
+This GitHub repo hosts a compilation of my completed Python projects.

 > The source code on this project runs on: